 9) A Dorm Room Safe

-We’ve already discussed what to have on hand if your valuables do get stolen, but how about we prevent the theft in the first place?
+We’ve already discussed what to have on hand if your valuables do get stolen, but how about we prevent that theft in the first place?
 One of the best purchases a college student can make is a dorm room safe, which protects any valuables that you may have and gives you peace of mind (especially if you’re in class and you realize that you left your room unlocked).
-Even better, you can skip purchasing an expensive safe at the store by using your suitcase and securing it with a TSA lock!
-(I cover that dorm room hack in an article that you can read by clicking here.)

 10) A Step Stool